 The Honors Program also coordinates enrichment events to build deeper cultural, historical, and social connections, including attending a play or the symphony, cruising the coast on a sailboat as we discuss the history of California, or volunteering with local organizations in areas of need.

 The structure of the PLNU Honors Program curriculum allows students to complete required general education coursework more expediently — several of your honors classes are a combination of two required courses!
 Because of this, the Honors Program works well for students in almost every major.
 The exceptions to this: students in our School of Nursing or any major within the Departments of Mathematics, Informational and Computer Science, and Physics/Engineering aren’t currently eligible to apply to the Honors Program.

-Students within the eligible majors who are admitted to PLNU with a Provost, Trustee, or President’s Merit Scholarship are eligible to apply to the Honors Program.
+Students within the eligible majors who are admitted to PLNU with a Provost's, Trustee's, President’s Green, or President's Gold Merit Scholarship are eligible to apply to the Honors Program.

 If you do not meet the merit scholarship requirement but still believe you should be considered for the Honors Program, please contact us here to submit an appeal.

 Application Process & Timeline

 Students eligible to apply will receive an invitation after they receive their acceptance to PLNU that will redirect them to the honors application.

 The application opens in mid-December and is due by Jan.
 15. Students who progress will be required to complete an interview and will be contacted by the Honors Program staff with next steps.